paulfoley/Udacity_Nanodegree-Data_Analyst/Dating_Data-Explore/README.md

 ### Exploration Files

-* `dating_data_explore.rmd` - Main project file, an [RStudio](https://www.rstudio.com/products/rstudio/download/) file that contains the exploration for the project.
+* `dating_data_explore.rmd` - Main project file, an Rmd file that contains the exploration for the project.
 * `dating_data_explore.html` - HTML output for easy viewability in browser.

 _**Also the exploration is published directly on [RPubs](http://rpubs.com/paulfoley/dating_data-explore) for easy viewing.**_